Tuesday, November 10, 2009

 Detail-Stripping the Glock Pistol: Removing the Trigger Pin

-Taking Glocks apart is not very difficult.
+Taking Glocks apart is (mostly) not very difficult.
 There are good guides online, for example at Glock Parts and topglock.com.
-My experience begins and ends with my Glock 19, but it's my understanding that the other models are very similar.
+My experience begins and ends with my 3rd Gen Glock 19, but it's my understanding that the other models are very similar.
 The Glock Parts guide claims that 9mm Glocks don't have a "locking block pin", and the topglock.com guide has photos of a Glock 17 which does not have that pin.
 Well, my (9mm) Glock 19 does have one; it's recent.
-I haven't looked up which "generation" they changed it at.
+I haven't looked up which generation they changed it at.

 The exact relationship in there becomes clear when you finally get the pin out: The forward end of the slide stop is pushed downward by its spring.
 What you need to do is hold that end of the slide stop up while you push the pin out.
 Given the way it's hinged and where the spring is, any kind of normal jiggling is likely to push the forward end down, not up.